What is Environmental Health?

 Housing and Transportation

-Environmental health will also examine the condition and quality of housing and transportation.
+Environmental health also looks at the quality and condition of transportation and housing.
 In recent times, an example of how environmental health helped to change and shape building policies is the focus on removing lead and asbestos from building.
-With transportation, it can become an issue of environmental health if a community is not served by public transportation or adequate infrastructure so they can reach the services and opportunities that exist around them.
+Transportation can become a concern for environmental health if the local community isn’t connected to any form of public transportation or there is no sufficient infrastructure to enable them access opportunities and services that are in proximity to them.

 Apart from listed above, environmental health also address issues related to:

-Air Pollution and how over-exposure of it can cause asthma and cancer.
+Air Pollution and how too much exposure to it can result in dangerous diseases like asthma and cancer.

 Climate Change and its effects on our surrounding environment.